deczak/deczak_cms/README.md

 # Install information

-In the directory install there is an install.php which takes over everything.
-For successful installation, the database information is generally required, an eMail address to which system messages are sent as well as further details which are explained there.
+In the install directory there is an index.php that does everything.
+For successful installation, the database information is generally required, an email address to which system messages are sent and other information that is explained there.

-A manual installation is not possible, you could access the public area, but for the backend (the administration) you need a user whose access data has to be hashed separately.
-To explain that is too complicated as that it could be useful to pack in a guide.
-And if I would create a helper script for it ..
-God damn for what did I create then the install.php  ...
+A manual installation is not possible, you could do this to the extent that you can access the public area, but for the backend (administration) you need a user whose access data is hashed separately.
+To explain that is too complicated to be put in a manual.
+And if I would create a helper script for it.

-## Todo

-+ damn much
-+ finding a name for the CMS
-+ maybe do some sports

-I can not give a timetable, but the next pre-release will come later this year.